adparlor/conduit/README.md

 ### Shortcuts

-CTRL/CMD + ENTER - Runs the current query.
+**CTRL/CMD + ENTER** - Runs the current query.

-DBLClick on a table in the sidebar - Makes that table's keyspace active, and opens the popover to load a default 'SELECT' query for that table.
+**DBLClick sidebar table** - Makes that table's keyspace active, and opens the popover to load a default 'SELECT' query for that table.

-DBLClick on a column in the sidebar - Makes that column's keyspace active, and opens the popover to load a default 'SELECT ...
+**DBLClick sidebar column** - Makes that column's keyspace active, and opens the popover to load a default 'SELECT ...
 WHERE' query for that column.

-DBLClick on a tab - Allows you to change the title of the tab.
+**DBLClick a tab** - Allows you to change the title of the tab.

 ## Development Setup